 We can calculate the cosine similarity between our LLM response and the reference answer as follows:

-Based on these numbers, we can conclude that both answers are close to the reference answer, but GPT-3.5 outperforms MPT-30B by a small margin.
+Based on these numbers, we can conclude that both answers are close to the ground truth, but GPT-3.5 outperforms MPT-30B by a small margin in this LLM model evaluation.

 By now, we know what cosine similarity is and how we can use it to test the performance of LLMs.
-Finally, let’s look at how we can apply these principles to monitor the performance of our LLMs over time.
+Finally, let’s look at how we can apply these principles to monitor the performance of our LLM systems over time using an effective evaluation process.

-To evaluate the performance of your LLM, we first need a ground source of truth and the associated prompts we are feeding our LLMs to generate a hopefully similar response.
-How many questions on which topics really depends on your use case, but we recommend you keep the following in mind.
+To evaluate the performance of your LLM, we first need a ground truth source and the associated prompts we are feeding our LLMs to generate a hopefully similar response.
+How many questions on which topics really depends on your use case, but we recommend you keep the following in mind when creating evaluation datasets.

 Ensure your prompts are specific and limiting.
 For example, limit the maximum number of output sentences.
-If you are using in-context learning, ensure you always feed it the same information and limit the LLM’s response to only the data you feed it.
+If you are using retrieval augmented generation or in-context learning, ensure you always feed it the same information and limit the LLM’s response to only the data you feed it.
 Ensure your reference question mimics your real use case as close as possible.
-For example, there is no value in knowing that an LLM can correctly answer questions about the US president if your use case is answering questions about software engineering.
+For example, there is no value in knowing that an LLM can correctly answer questions about the US president if your use case is answering questions about software engineering for specific tasks.
 This one seems obvious.
-But the important part here is that the reference questions need to reflect the work you expect the LLM to do for you.
-Once you have created your testing prompts and the reference answers, build a pipeline that checks these answers.
-How often you run this pipeline depends on your specific situation, we recommend you check it at least once a week and preferably every day.
-The sooner you catch any issues, the sooner you can address them.
+But the important part here is that the reference questions need to reflect the work you expect the language model to do for you.
+Once you have created your testing prompts and the reference answers, build a pipeline that checks these answers using established evaluation metrics.
+How often you run this evaluation pipeline depends on your specific situation, we recommend you check it at least once a week and preferably every day.
+The sooner you catch any issues with your LLM’s performance, the sooner you can address them.

-An LLM performance measuring pipeline might look something like this.
+An LLM performance evaluation measuring pipeline might look something like this.

 Our pipeline is triggered by a cronjob, on a daily basis and consists of three functions.
 We store our prompts, reference answers, and their embeddings in a CloudFlare Vectorize store which we add as a resource to the LLM inference function and the cosine check function.
-In the LLM inference check, we run each prompt through the LLM and pass the answer along to the cosine check function.
+In the LLM inference check, we run each prompt through the LLM and pass the answer along to the cosine check function as part of the evaluation process.
 In the cosine check function, we create vector embeddings of the new inference results and compare them to our reference embeddings stored in the Vectorize index.
-Results are stored in a SQL store at the end of the pipeline.
+Results are stored in a SQL store at the end of the pipeline, giving us valuable data for comparative analysis of our LLM benchmarks.

-While this is an excellent approach to evaluating an LLM performance over time, we should not overlook the downsides.
+While this is an excellent approach to evaluating an LLM performance over time through automated metrics, we should not overlook the downsides of this evaluation method.

-In conclusion, the mathematical comparison of LLMs with each other or reference answers can be a powerful tool to use as a quantitative measure of correctness.
-It can help take the human out of the loop (once the reference questions and answers are drafted) and enable automated testing of LLM performance over time.
+In conclusion, the mathematical comparison of large language models with each other or reference answers can be a powerful tool to use as a quantitative measure of correctness in LLM evaluation.
+It can help take the human out of the loop (once the reference questions and answers are drafted) and enable automated testing of LLM performance over time through reliable evaluation metrics.